osisoft/OMF-Developer-Companion-Guide/docs/OMF_Data_msg.rst

 Note that only asset objects of static type can be used in the source property.
 In addition, only container objects of dynamic types can be used in the target property.

+When linking a source asset, if you specify the version property of the type definition with a value other than the default value of 1.0.0.0, you must specify the same type version in the typeversion property of the source property.
+Otherwise, the default default typeversion of 1.0.0.0 is assumed.

+It is not necessary to provide the typeversion property for the target property: containers already have the typeversion information from their definitions.

 Feeding data to PI points
 -------------------------